NLeSC/spot/README.md

 As a fully stand-alone website, using crossfilter:

 1. download/install [node.js](http://nodejs.org/)
+2. clone this repository `git clone https://github.com/NLeSC/spot.git && cd spot`
-2. install dependencies: `npm install`
+3. install dependencies: `npm install`
-3. run it: `npm start`
+4. start a webserver `npm start`
-4. open http://localhost:9966 in a browser
+5. open http://localhost:9966 in a web browser

+Building the website is only tested on linux, but it should work on any OS that is supported by node and npm.
+Hosting the site can be done by any webserver.

 ### PostgreSQL